-The period 1956-2000 Two papers by Cartwright and Harary and Davis formed the foundations for signed blockmodeling.
-After these two papers, we would have expected to see the foundational paper for blockmodeling of Lorrain and White (appearing in1971).
+The period 1956-2000 The papers by Cartwright and Harary (1956) and Davis (1967) formed the fundations for signed blockmodeling.
+After these two papers, we would have expected to see the paper of Lorrain and White (1971), the primary foundation for blockmodeling.
 But it is not on the CPM main path nor on the key-routes.
-We account for this below in our discussion of Tables 2.8 and 2.9.
-Next comes a paper of Alba discussing cliques, a conceptual dead end even though it is much studied in the social networks area.
-This is followed by Breiger who created the foundations for analyzing two-mode networks, a critically important development.
+We account for this below in our discussion of Tables 2.7 and 2.8.
+Next comes Alba (1973) with a discussion of cliques, a conceptual dead end even though it is much studied in the social networks area.
+This is followed by Breiger (1974) who created the foundations for analyzing twomode networks, an important development.
 The five papers involving Breiger, Boorman, Arabie, White, Levitt and Pattison, all important for creating the blockmodeling tradition, follow.
-Included is the work outlining the first algorithm, CONCOR, for blockmodeling and works with substantive interpretations of blockmodeling results involving White, Boorman, Breiger, Arabie, Levitt, and Pattison in the mid-to-late 1970s.
-Also appearing on the main path are papers on explanations of role structure theory in algebraic models involving Boorman and White and Breiger and Pattison.
-Burt proposed a rival algorithm for blockmodeling in 1976 which is not on the main path.
-A later paper from him, published in 1980, is on the main path.
+Included is the work outlining the first algorithm, CONCOR, for blockmodeling (Breiger, Boorman, Arabie, 1975) and works with substantive interpretations of blockmodeling results (White, Boorman, Breiger, 1976; Arabie, Boorman, Levitt, 1978; Breiger and Pattison, 1978), and explanations of role structure theory in algebraic models (Boorman and White, 1976; Breiger and Pattison, 1986).
+Burt (1976) proposed a rival algorithm for blockmodeling (in the main path there is his paper from 1980, but he introduced his approach in his earlier papers).
+A special issue of Social Networks devoted to blockmodeling